-- The most recent BP reading noted during the measurement year.
+- Identify the most recent BP reading noted during the measurement year.
 The reading must occur on or after the second diagnosis of hypertension.
 (Note: Only claims data may be used to identify the first and second diagnoses of hypertension.)
-All eligible BP readings in the appropriate medical record should be considered when identifying the most recent eligible reading, regardless of practitioner type including urgent care visits. - Eligible readings include BP readings taken during an outpatient visit, telephone visit, e-visit or virtual check-in, or remote monitoring event (BP taken by any digital device). - Identify the lowest systolic and lowest diastolic BP reading from the most recent BP notation in the medical record.
+All eligible BP readings in the appropriate medical record should be considered when identifying the most recent eligible reading, regardless of practitioner type including urgent care visits. - Identify the lowest systolic and lowest diastolic BP reading from the most recent BP notation in the medical record.
 If multiple readings were recorded for a single date, the lowest systolic and lowest diastolic BP on that date should be used as the representative BP.
 The systolic and diastolic results do not need to be from the same reading.
-For example, if BP readings on 5/30/19 were 140/80, 138/90, and 130/87, use 130/80. - Compliant documentation can be captured using a compliant code for both diastolic and systolic on the same claim number, and the same non-compliant code for both diastolic and systolic to fall back to a denominator.
-Data not captured via claims data can be manually inputted using eReports.
+For example, if BP readings on 5/30/19 were 140/80, 138/90, and 130/87, use 130/80. - Blood Pressure readings from remote monitoring devices that are digitally stored and transmitted to the provider can be included.
+There must be documentation in the medical record that clearly states 1) the reading was taken by an electronic device and 2) results were digitally stored, transmitted to the provider, and interpreted by the provider. - Compliant documentation can be captured using a compliant code for both diastolic and systolic on the same claim number, and the same non-compliant code for both diastolic and systolic to fall back to a denominator.
+Data not captured via claims data can be manually inputted using eReports. - BP readings taken on the same day that the patient receives a common low-intensity or preventive procedure are eligible for use.
+For example, the following procedures are considered common low intensity or preventive (this list is just for reference and is not exhaustive): - Vaccinations - Injections (e.g., allergy, vitamin B-12, insulin, steroid, toradol, Depo-Provera, testosterone, lidocaine) - TB test - IUD insertion - Eye exam with dilating agents - Wart or mole removal